jacecotton/viewable/README.md

 `@computed` is mainly intended to memoize expensive calculations, but also for performing quick "post-mutate, pre-render" calculations (instead of `willUpdate`).

 #### Requires shadow DOM
-No `createRenderRoot`, as by convention, the view is the sole domain of the shadow DOM, and vice versa.
+No `createRenderRoot`, as by convention, the view is the sole domain of the shadow DOM and vice versa.

 ## Advantages
 ### Over `LitElement`
 Most potential advantages derive from having [no monolithic lifecycle hooks](#no-reactive-lifecycle-hooks) and encouraging [pure views](#pure-views), potentially minimizing the surface area for bugs and making debugging and tracking data flows easier.

 ### Over Atomico
-*(Or React-like custom element libraries in general.)*

 Most potential advantages derive from embracing, isolating, and progressively enhancing the object-oriented approach of the custom elements API, rather than ditching it.

 * Since state values are just upgraded object properties, and the view only ever reads from a state snapshot at render time, no stale closure issues (no `useState`-like set functions necessary).